 - the conditions of employment are altered and the working environment has become hostile or abusive.

-A second type of claim of sexual harassment is called quid pro quo sexual harassment.
+A second type of claim of sexual harassment is called quid pro quo.
 Quid pro quo sexual harassment occurs when the terms or conditions of a person’s employment is based upon his or her submission to a sexual act or when an individual’s submission to or rejection of the sexually harassing conduct by another employee is used as a basis for an employment decision affecting that individual’s employment.
 In order to prove a claim under the New Jersey Law Against Discrimination for Quid Pro Quo sexual harassment, an employee must establish the following:

 - that the employee is a member of a protected class (i.e. a woman);